stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 ## Eldritch Blast
 *Evocation Cantrip*<br>
-**Casting Time:** 1 Action<br>
+**Casting Time:** 1, 2 or 3 Actions<br>
 **Range:** 120 Feet<br>
 **Components:** V, S<br>
 **Duration:** Instantaneous

 *A beam of crackling energy bestowed upon you by your patron streaks toward your foe.*

 Make a ranged evocation attack against a target that you can see within range.
-On a hit, the target takes the damage indicated below based upon your patron of choice plus your spellcasting modifier.
+On a hit, the target takes the damage indicated below based upon your patron of choice plus your spellcasting attribute modifier.

-For each additional action you use when Casting the Spell, you can fire an additional beam at a different target, to a maximum of three beams targeting three different targets for 3 actions.
+For each additional action you use when casting the spell, you can fire an additional beam at a different target, to a maximum of three beams targeting three different targets for 3 actions.

 | Patron | Damage Die | Damage Type |
 | :----- | :------------------- | :---------- |